28 Fast-Food Chicken Sandwiches—Ranked!

 510 calories, 21 g fat (4 g saturated fat, 0 g trans fat), 1,110 mg sodium, 51 g carbs (3 g fiber, 6 g sugar), 30 g protein

 Even though spicy foods are known to speed up your metabolism, eating this sandwich doesn’t qualify.
 The high levels of refined carbs are anything but metabolism-boosting.

 450 calories, 19 g fat (4 g saturated fat, 0 g trans fat), 1,620 mg sodium, 41 g carbs (1 g fiber, 5 g sugar), 29 g protein

 Since Chick-fil-a uses all-natural chicken and the sandwiches are cooked in a better-for-you oil like peanut oil, we awarded them points.
 Unfortunately, despite being low in fat and high in protein, the sodium levels were too high to take our top spot.

 The #1 Best Spicy Chicken Sandwich Is… Burger King Spicy Crispy Chicken Jr.

 390 calories, 21 g fat (3.5 g saturated fat, 0 g trans fat), 740 mg sodium, 37 g carbs (2 g fiber, 6 g sugar), 12 g protein

-Even with a layer of creamy spicy sauce, Burger King’s Spicy Crispy Chicken Jr. Sandwich isn’t a terrible choice.
-It’s low in calories, carbs, and sodium, and the only reason it’s low in protein is because BK doesn’t inject their chicken with soy protein isolate.
+Even with a layer of creamy spicy sauce, Burger King’s Spicy Crispy Chicken Jr. sandwich isn’t a terrible choice.
+It’s low in calories, carbs, and sodium, and the only reason it’s low in protein is that BK doesn’t inject their chicken with soy protein isolate.
 If you’re looking to save even more calories, leave off the 90-calorie sauce and don’t feel guilty about indulging in a small order of fries.
-Follow these 35 Easy Swaps to Make Every Meal Healthier for more smart substitutes!